-4. On the next page, mark the appropriate option opposite a hard disk's name or a partition's name depending on the chosen task.
+3. On the What to back up page, mark the appropriate option opposite a hard disk's name or a partition's name depending on the chosen task.

 You've got the option to modify the default backup settings by marking the appropriate checkbox on this page.